1. Which Vaccine Is Licensed for COVID-19 Worldwide?

 For a proper immune response to be generated, it might take 28 days after vaccination with a second dose of the COVID-19 vaccine.
 However, the development of immunity might vary from one person to another.

-Both vaccines do a fair job in providing protection against the COVID-19 infection.
-These vaccines provide a greater reduction in the death rate of infected older adults.
+Both vaccines do a fair job in providing protection against COVID-19 infection.
+These vaccines greatly reduce the disease severity and death rate of infected older adults.
 It is not possible to compare the positive and negative factors of these two vaccines.